Our new Masters in Corpus Linguistics is based in a Linguistics Department that is placed 15th in the QS World Rankings 2021.

 Lancaster University has a specialised corpus research centre, The ESRC Centre for Corpus Approaches to Social Science, CASS , and is one of the world leaders in corpus linguistics.
 We build corpora such as the British National Corpus 2014 and the Trinity Lancaster Corpus, and develop innovative corpus tools such as #LancsBox, Lancaster Stats Tools online and CQPweb.
 In 2015, Lancaster University was awarded the Queen’s Anniversary Prize for innovative corpus linguistic research.

-During your studies, you will learn from experts in the field will have access to a wealth of corpus resources.
+During your studies, you will learn from experts in the field and will have access to a wealth of corpus resources.
 The programme will help your professional growth in variety of fields where analytical skills are required.
-Typical graduate careers include data analysts, market analysts, educators, journalists, teachers, communications consultants, sales representatives, local government officials etc. The programme will also prepare you for research at the PhD level in corpus linguistics and related subject areas if they choose to continue with your studies.
+Typical graduate careers include data analysts, market analysts, educators, journalists, teachers, communications consultants, sales representatives, local government officials etc. The programme will also prepare you for research at the PhD level in corpus linguistics and related subject areas if you choose to continue with your studies.

 By the end of the MA programme, you will have had the opportunity to master research techniques as well as general academic skills of structuring and writing research reports and carrying out extensive independent research.
 This will enhance your chances of success in the competitive job market.